PaulHazelden/TheOtherPlace/README.md

 # Jesus and the Other Place

-Within Christian theology: exploring what the Bible actually says about Hell
+Within the discipline of Christian theology: exploring what the Bible actually says about Hell

 # Background